Alf Palmer

 Alf Palmer (c.
-1891–1981), or Jinbilnggay in his native language, was the last native speaker of the Australian aboriginal language Warrungu.
+1891–1981), or Jinbilnggay in the Warrongo language, was the last native speaker of the Australian aboriginal language Warrongo.
 He lived in Townsville, Queensland, Australia.

-He worked together with linguists Tasaku Tsunoda from Japan and Dr. Peter Sutton from Sydney, Australia, to preserve his language.
+He worked together with linguists Drs.
+Tasaku Tsunoda from Japan and Peter Sutton from Sydney, Australia, to preserve his language.
 He was anxious for his language to be preserved and repeatedly told Tsunoda, "I'm the last one to speak Warrungu.
 When I die, this language will die.
 I'll teach you everything I know, so put it down properly."